 Prostate Cancer Discussion

-Pt. has a new diagnosis of intermediate risk prostate cancer that is Gleason diagnosed on Patient presents today to discuss his treatment options.
+Pt. has a new diagnosis of risk prostate cancer that is Gleason with a PSA of diagnosed on .
+Patient presents today to discuss his treatment options.

 As per NCCN guidelines the patient is in the risk group.
 Because of his risk stratification, there is indication for metastatic work-up .